westphallm1/AoMM-Cross-Mod-Sample/README.md

 	* `proj`: The singleton instance of the ModProjectile for this minion type
 	* `buff`: The singleton instance of the ModBuff associated with the minion

-* `mod.Call("RegisterFlyingPet", string versionString, ModProjectile proj, ModBuff buff, int? projType) -> void`
+* `mod.Call("RegisterFlyingPet", string versionString, ModProjectile proj, ModBuff buff, int? projType, bool defaultIdle) -> void`
 	Register a fully managed flying cross mod combat pet.
 AoMM will take over this projectile's AI every frame, and will cause it to behave like a basic flying minion (eg. the Raven staff).
 	The pet's damage, movement speed, and search range will automatically scale with the player's combat